 Sajjad Ali Ashraf

-Sajjad Ali Ashraf is portrayed as a humble young man who has a great love for his homeland.
+Sajjad Ali Ashraf is portrayed as a humble young man who has a great love for his homeland in the Burnt Shadows Summary.
 His love for Delhi can be seen when he was refused entrance to Delhi.

 “They said I can’t go back to Delhi.
 I can’t go back home?”Burnt Shadows